 - (1) stock issued by the taxpayer; - (2) stocks, bonds or other securities constituting subsidiary capital.
-Stock of a subsidiary is not subsidiary capital in the case of a target corporation in certain corporate acquisitions.
 See Tax Law section 208.4.
-Debt instruments issued by a subsidiary are also not subsidiary capital if the subsidiary claimed and deducted interest on the instruments for purposes of Article 9-A, 32 or 33 of the Tax Law; - (3) securities of an individual, partnership, trust or other nongovernmental entity that is not a corporation pursuant to section 208.1 of the Tax Law (such as FNMA and GNMA pass through certificates); - (4) stocks, bonds and other securities of a DISC, or any indebtedness from a DISC; - (5) regular and residual interests in a real estate mortgage investment conduit (REMIC) as defined in section 860D of the IRC: - (6) futures and forward contracts; and - (7) stocks, bonds and other securities held by the taxpayer for sale to customers in the regular course of business.
+Debt instructions issued by a subsidiary are not subsidiary capital if the subsidiary claimed and deducted interest on the instruments for purposes of Article 9-A, 32 or 33 of the Tax Law; - (3) securities of an individual, partnership, trust, or other nongovernmental entity that is not a corporation pursuant to section 208.1 of the Tax Law (such as FNMA and GNMA pass through certificates); - (4) stocks, bonds, and other securities of a DISC, or any indebtedness from a DISC; - (5) regular and residual interests in a real estate mortgage investment conduit (REMIC) as defined in section 860D of the IRC: - (6) futures and forward contracts; and - (7) stocks, bonds, and other securities held by the taxpayer for sale to customers in the regular course of business.